-GenomeWeb and the Association of Biomolecular Resource Facilities are partnering for the third year to produce a series of online seminars highlighting methods, techniques, and instrumentation that support life science research.
+GenomeWeb and the Association of Biomolecular Resource Facilities are partnering for the fourth year to produce a series of online seminars highlighting methods, techniques, and instrumentation that support life science research.

 This page will be updated throughout the year as more webinars in the series are scheduled, so please check back regularly!

 Proteomics for Precision Medicine: New Workflows to Support Translational Research

 This webinar will address new translational workflows to support proteomic profiling for biomarker discovery through precision medicine.

 Recent advances in mass spectrometry have expanded the opportunities for translational proteomics, which complements other omics disciplines such as genomics, transcriptomics, and metabolomics/lipidomics.However, a key challenge is bridging the gap between early-stage discovery and next-stage, routine quantitative application of biomarker assays in the clinical research setting.

 To accelerate the discovery of clinically actionable biomarkers, workflow solutions need to address scalability, reproducibility, and robustness.
 They also need to support the analysis of larger patient cohorts.

 Our first speaker, Emily Chen, senior director of the Thermo Fisher Precision Science Center, will discuss the need to achieve precision proteomics as a first step toward achieving precision medicine.
 She will present precision medicine workflows that focus on biofluids and FFPE tissues and applications using these workflows.